Skip to main content

 • Missing GITHUB_APP_ID or GITHUB_APP_PRIVATE_KEY: Check the GitHub App environment variables.

-• The Webhook URL displayed on the page is localhost: Set BACKEND_PUBLIC_URL (or PUBLIC_API_URL) to an externally accessible address.
+• The displayed Webhook address is localhost: Set BACKEND_PUBLIC_URL (or PUBLIC_API_URL) to an externally accessible address.

-• Page does not redirect to frontend after installation: Verify that FRONTEND_URL is configured correctly.
+• No redirect to frontend after installation: Check if FRONTEND_URL is correct.